Dr. Brenetia Adams-Robinson

 Some people come into your life for SEASON.
 This person is connected to you for a dual purpose.
 Generally, not only will they pour into you; you will pour into them as well.
 They come because it is time to share, grow or learn.
 They are purposed to bring you new awareness, new love, new life, and new lessons.
 These season relationships are generally longer than reason relationship, and for that reason are often harder to let go of or release.
 The time and experiences you share will help both of you grow closer to that person God meant for you both to be.
 The experiences you share during the time you spend together may be new and different; it may be uncomfortable and stretching; it may bring unbelievable joy or it could present insurmountable pain.
 Whatever the experience, if it is emotionally processed through faith, you will be stronger for it, and more strongly positioned for your destiny.
 These connections teach you lessons that you would never fully understand without them being in your life.
 These connections are the ones that are greatly confused with lifetime relationships.
 But when God says it’s over, you must let them go.

-Understanding who falls into what category is the difficulty, and sometimes our downfall.
-This is where prayer, wisdom, and discernment come in to play.
+Knowing when to let go of reason and season folk, and when to fight for lifetime connections is the difficulty, and sometimes the downfall.
+Hanging on to reason or season folk past their time will leave your life turmoil, hinder your elevation to your next level, and turn a God-connected purpose into distressing drama.
+This is where prayer and wisdom through Christ comes in to play.
 When the relationship becomes too difficult and truly shakes your peace, go into prayer, tune into your spiritual wisdom, and listen to what God has to say.
 When He give you an answer…listen!
+When the reason is done, and the season is over…LET THEM GO!

 An unfortunate reality of life is that when you begin to see your success and dreams manifest into your reality, not everyone will be happy for you.
 You can have the kindest heart, be the most helpful of individuals, or be someone who is always there for someone in need… it does not matter.
 If you are blessed to see a measure of success in your life, you will have haters.
 Some you will be able to easily shake off and keep it moving.
 Others who matter to you, will likely pierce your heart when you realize they can’t be happy for you.